Polly7357/ai-proj/README.md

 **Contact Information**

-You can reach out to the project maintainer through GitHub:
+You can reach out to the project maintainer through https://polly7357.github.io/
-**Contribution Guidelines**

 We welcome contributions to this project.
 To contribute, follow these guidelines: